Position overviewPosition title: Kavli Institute for Theoretical Physics (KITP) Permanent Member

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Kavli Institute for Theoretical Physics (KITP) at the University of California, Santa Barbara seeks applications for a Permanent Member with a start date as soon as July 1, 2022.
+The Kavli Institute for Theoretical Physics (KITP) at the University of California, Santa Barbara seeks applications for a Permanent Member with a start date as soon as January 1, 2024.
 The KITP contributes to all areas of theoretical physics through its programs, conferences, and the research of the permanent members, postdoctoral scholars and graduate fellows.
 The finalist recommended for hire will be offered a joint appointment as a member of the KITP, and as a tenured ladder faculty member of the University of California, Santa Barbara's Physics Department.
-All fields of theoretical physics are being considered.
+Though the search is focused in the field of fundamental aspects of High Energy Theory, all fields of theoretical physics are being considered.

-Ph.D. in Physics or closely allied field is required at the time of application.
+A PhD in Physics or a closely allied field at the time of application.

-Preferred applicants will be in a faculty (or research equivalent) position at the time of application and have a demonstrated record of outstanding research in theoretical physics; highly active current and near-term research program; demonstrated ability to mentor early career scientists; record of teaching, and a demonstrated commitment to intellectual leadership within the discipline.
+Preferred applicants will be in a faculty (or research equivalent) position at the time of application, have a demonstrated record of outstanding research in theoretical physics, highly active current or near-term research program, demonstrated ability to mentor early career scientists, record of teaching, and demonstrated commitment to intellectual leadership within the discipline.

 Curriculum Vitae - Your most recently updated C.V.

-Diversity Statement - Statement addressing past and/or potential contributions to diversity through research, teaching, and/or service. (not to exceed two pages)
+Statement of Contributions to Diversity - Statement addressing past and/or potential contributions to diversity through research, teaching, and/or service. (not to exceed two pages)